Clients depend on Steve’s litigation skills and unique military experience to resolve their most challenging legal issues.

 Construction and Real Estate

 Steve represents general contractors, subcontractors, developers, owners and property managers in litigation and alternative dispute resolution, including energy service contracts/performance contracts, bid disputes, construction defect claims, payment disputes, mechanic’s liens, termination clauses, delay and disruption disputes, payment and performance bonds, claims and change orders, inspection and rejection criteria, and cardinal change disputes.
 He also assists clients with transactional work, including contract drafting, review and negotiations.
+Finally, Steve has defended owners against wrongful turn-over demands in bankruptcy proceedings.

 Business and Commercial Litigation

 Steve defends clients in a variety of product liability and toxic tort matters and has served as part of a team of statewide counsel for global medical and diversified technology companies in product liability actions involving asbestos and orthopedic products.
+He has also defended drone manufacturers against product defect claims.

 News & Insights